Jim’s Original in Chicago: Polish Sausage and Pork Chop

 Both sides of the pork were grilled to perfection.
 The caramelized brown crust added a nice contrast of taste and texture.

 My only complaint was how the seasoning was almost non-existent.
 A little salt would have gone a long way.
+Otherwise, while simple, I enjoyed this pork chop sandwich.

-This was not the case.
 Even though you can feel a little rushed, the service was fast and friendly.
-The man working the grill had a big smile on his face and was cracking jokes with each guest.
-He even let me peak inside and snap a few photos.
-Even being a first time visitor, I felt welcomed.
+The man working the grill had a big smile and cracked jokes with each guest.
+He even let me peek inside and snap a few photos.
+Even as a first-time visitor, I felt welcomed.

 Conclusion